dsaronin/kinokero/README.md

 ```

 Next, you'll have to create and register a test printer and claim it
 at some Google account.
-You can use the console to that.
+You can use the console to do that.
 Then copy
-and paste the gcp_seed.yml information in the test item area of
+and paste the gcp_seed.yml information into the test item area of
 test/test/fixtures/gcp_seed.yml.

 The next problem is the manually-intensive nature of registering a